 Casa Sanchez (250 Napoleon Ave.)

 Casa Sanchez is not exactly a restaurant unless you consider chips and salsa a full meal.
 Plausible.
 Since 1920 Casa Sanchez has been supplying San Francisco with locally made, organic products.
 Roberto and Isabel Sanchez came to San Francisco and introduced the first mechanized tortilla factory.
 It is now in the top 10 highest-grossing companies in San Francisco.
 Most Popular Dishes: Thick and Crispy or Thin and Light Tortilla Chips paired with Hot Salsa Roja, Pico de Gallo Chunky Salsa, Real Guacamole.

 The Sausage Factory (517 Castro St.)

 Castro?
 Sausage Factory?
 What?
 Family-owned since 1968, The Sausage Factory specializes in crafting homemade pizzas with fresh dough.
 If you are looking for a classic, home-style Italian meal, look no further.
 And if you are looking for sausages, also look no further.
 Most Popular Dishes: Try their special pizzas and veal entrees.
 More Information.

 Hang Ah Tea Room (1 Pagoda Place)

-Located across the street from the Chinatown YMCA, behind a basketball court in the Pagoda Place alleyway, you fill find the dim sum gem that is Hang Ah Tea Room.
-Enjoy dim sum with pastries and small eats made from scratch, fresh brewed tea, and friends and family.
+Located across the street from the Chinatown YMCA, behind a basketball court in the Pagoda Place alleyway, you will find the dim sum gem that is Hang Ah Tea Room.
+Enjoy dim sum with pastries and small eats made from scratch, freshly brewed tea, and friends and family.
 Most Popular Dishes: Cha Siu Bao (BBQ Pork Buns) and Rabbit-Shaped Siu Mai (Shrimp Dumplings).

 Civic Center / Hayes Valley